zulip/zulip/docs/production/upgrade-or-modify.md

 git push origin +acme-branch
 ```

-* Login to your Zulip server and configure and use
+* Log in to your Zulip server and configure and use
 [upgrade-zulip-from-git][] to install the changes; remember to
 configure `git_repo_url` to point to your fork on GitHub and run it as
 `upgrade-zulip-from-git acme-branch`.